ESMValGroup/ESMValTool/esmvaltool/utils/recipe_test_workflow/doc/source/user_guide/workflow.rst

 ``install_env_file``
   :Description:
-     Copies the environment file for |ESMValTool|, based on the ``SITE`` provided and installs any required dependencies (currently imagehash)
+     Copies the environment file for |ESMValTool|, based on the ``SITE`` provided and installs any required dependencies
   :Runs on:
      Localhost
   :Executes: